What weather conditions are best for drying laundry outside?

 Evaporation works because there's a difference in moisture concentration between your wet washing and the surrounding air.
 Dry air "pulls" moisture out.
 Saturated air doesn't.

-At 100% relative humidity, thick fog, pre-storm stillness, a muggy August afternoon, the air has no capacity to accept more water.
+At 100% relative humidity: thick fog, pre-storm stillness, a muggy August afternoon, the air has no capacity to accept more water.
 Evaporation slows to almost nothing.
 Your clothes could still be wet hours later.

 A more precise way to check is the dew point.
 If the temperature and dew point are within about 3°C (5°F) of each other, the air is close to saturation, even if it doesn't feel particularly damp.
 On those days, outdoor drying is a losing battle regardless of how warm it feels.

-Temperature still matters, including below freezing
+Temperature still plays a part even below freezing

 But cold doesn't mean impossible.